kainage/acts_as_featureable/README.md

 ### Creating Features

 Add a feature to a model.
-The 'title' and 'summary' (or whichever methods you add in the initializer file) will be assigned.
+The _title_ and _summary_ (or whichever methods you add in the initializer file) will be assigned:

 ```ruby
 featureable = Topic.create(title: 'Title', summary: 'Summary')